 What are they?

-The Tableau Desktop Specialist and Qualified Associate (QA) exams are certification exams that Tableau offers in order to earn the title of Tableau Desktop Specialist or Tableau Desktop Qualified Associate.
+The Tableau Desktop Specialist and Certified Associate exams are certification exams that Tableau offers in order to earn the title of Tableau Desktop Specialist or Tableau Desktop Certified Associate.
 They are a great way to show your knowledge of the features within Tableau.
 You can read more about the different Tableau certifications here.

 Why should you get certified?